NotQuiteApex/JukeBox/hardware-pcb/README.md

 Estimated power usage is 5 volts at 0.1 amps, or 0.5 watts.

-TOFIX for V5.1: clock crystal is too tall (use one like on pico?), USB port does not extend far enough, and add community art.
+TOFIX for V5.1: add community art.